China rejects U.S. criticism over jet encounter

 BEIJING China on Saturday called US criticism of an approach by one of its jets to a US Navy patrol plane off the Chinese coast earlier this week "completely groundless" and said its pilot had maintained a safe distance from the US aircraft.

-The strongly-worded statement attributed to Ministry of National Defence spokesman Yang Yujun was a response to a diplomatic complaint the Pentagon filed with Beijing on Friday.
+The strongly-worded statement attributed to Ministry of National Defense spokesman Yang Yujun was a response to a diplomatic complaint the Pentagon filed with Beijing on Friday.

-In its statement, the Chinese defence ministry said the J-11 jet was conducting routine checks and described the pilot's actions as professional.
+In its statement, the Chinese defense ministry said the J-11 jet was conducting routine checks and described the pilot's actions as professional.

 The United States' frequent short-range reconnaissance missions threatened the safety of both militaries, it said.